-At the ITS European Congress, Brainport 2019 early June Monotch was the driving force behind many congress activities.
+At the ITS European Congress, Brainport 2019 early June, Monotch was the driving force behind many congress activities.

 This C-ITS demo showed that real-time data is available from different objects, from competing traffic technology suppliers and various road authorities.
 The available data is used in solutions from multiple service providers.
 With the TLEX platform developed by Monotch, all smart traffic lights in the Netherlands can be linked to road users and road authorities.
 With this first nationwide C-ITS implementation, road users are informed priority can be given to specific traffic and optimised traffic flows.
-In addition, Monotch director Smart Mobility, Paul Potters, was also active as a speaker in a session on KPI’s for Digital Transport Infrastructure and on New Mobility Services.
+In addition, Monotch’s director of Smart Mobility, Paul Potters, was also active as a speaker in a session on KPIs for Digital Transport Infrastructure and New Mobility Services.
 So we can say that many of the ITS promises at the ITS European Congress were fulfilled using Monotch technology.